Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

-To any log pair $(X,D)$ we may attach a sequence of canonical probability measures $\mu^{(N_{k})}$ on $X^{N_{k}}$ defined as follows.
-First, in the case when $(X,D)$ is klt we take $\det S^{(k)}$ to be a generator in the determinant line of $H^{0}(X,k(K_{X}+D))$ and multiply the local volume forms $dz\wedge d\bar{z}$ with $1/|s_{D}|^{2},$ where $s_{D}$ is a global holomorphic (multivalued) section cutting out $D.$ In the general log canonical case we replace $H^{0}(X,k(K_{X}+D))$ with the subspace of all ``cusp forms'', i.e. the subspace of all sections vanishing along the purely log canonical part $D_{lc}$ of $D$ (assuming that $k$ is sufficiently divisible).
-This is needed to make sure that the corresponding partition function $Z_{N_{k}}$ is finite (since $1/|s_{D}|^{2}$ is not locally integrable close to $D_{lc}$ of $D.$ In the case when $(X,D)$ is klt the proof of the corresponding convergence results can then be deduced from the general Theorem \ref{thm:big line bundle intro} below, using that the pair $(X,D)$ determines a finite measure $\mu_{0}$ which is absolutely continuous with respect to the Lebesgue measure (with an $L^{p}-$density, for some $p>1).$ However, the general logarithmic case is considerably more subtle, which is related to the fact one has to work with metrics on $K_{X}+D$ which are not locally bounded (as they are singular along $D).$ Anyway, using the recent results in \cite{ber-mont} we show how to bypass this problem.
+To any klt log pair $(X,D)$ we may attach a sequence of canonical probability measures $\mu^{(N_{k})}$ on $X^{N_{k}}$ defined as follows.
+We take $\det S^{(k)}$ to be a generator in the determinant line of $H^{0}(X,k(K_{X}+D))$ and multiply the local volume forms $dz\wedge d\bar{z}$ with $1/|s_{D}|^{2},$ where $s_{D}$ is a global holomorphic (multivalued) section cutting out $D.$ The proof of the corresponding convergence results can then be deduced from the general Theorem \ref{thm:big line bundle text} , using that the pair $(X,D)$ determines a finite measure $\mu_{0}$ which is absolutely continuous with respect to the Lebesgue measure (with an $L^{p}-$density, for some $p>1)$ whose singularities/degeneracies are encoded by the divisor $D.$

-The terminology of ``cups forms'' used above is borrowed from the arithmetic situation where $(X,D)$ is the Baily-Borel compactification (or one of its log resolutions) of an arithmetic quotient $X_{0}$ and where the cusp forms appear as subspaces of automorphic forms (of weight $2k)$.
-This leads to some intriguing relations to arithmetic geometry to which we next turn.